brunolobell/chat/README.md

 # CHAT

-Simple chat application using python to Socket and React to GUI.
+Simple chat application using python to Socket and tkinter to GUI.

 ## Instalation

-It is necessary to have installed [NPM](https://nodejs.org/en/download/), [Python3](https://www.python.org/downloads) and [pip](https://pip.pypa.io/en/stable).
+It is necessary to have installed [Python3](https://www.python.org/downloads) and [pip](https://pip.pypa.io/en/stable).

 ### Enviroment Variables